-According to a recently-published report by Startup Wise Guys, titled ‘Baltic Startup Scene 2018-2019,’ a growing number of Baltic startups are considering relocation or opening a secondary office.
+According to a recently-published report by Startup Wise Guys and EIT Digital, titled ‘Baltic Startup Scene 2018-2019,’ a growing number of Baltic startups are considering relocation or opening a secondary office.

 The report finds that Lithuanian, Latvian and Estonian startups have particular preferences when selecting a new office location.
 For Lithuanian founders, the preference is Valencia, Spain.
 Meanwhile, Latvians and Estonians favour Barcelona and London respectively.

 The Baltic States provide a positive environment for the development of startup talent.
 However, whilst it might be a good region to incubate a business, a startup with an offering that satisfies a market need may find itself outgrowing its home location faster than anticipated.

 Emerging startups in the region may now need to look further afield to stimulate growth.
 Following on from Startup Wise Guys’ research, 150sec consulted different Baltic founders to find out more about their go-to destinations.

 London is recognised as a hub for fintech, given its backdrop as one of the largest financial centres in the world.
 As a result, it tends to attract fintech-based projects more than startups from other sectors that have their roots in the Baltic region.